JohnathanADrews/HularionExperience/docs/5 - Components/readme.md

 ###### goto &rarr; [(prev)](#ComponentStartParameters) - [(next)](#FinalCode) - [(top)](#top)

-A presenter that can receive components can have multiple component handles.
-This could be used to separate our different kinds of components, or it could be used to arrange components differently based on which handler is called.In this example, we will create a second component handler for Tree and then set Node2 and Node3 to use the second handler.
+A presenter can have multiple component handlers.
+This could be used to separate our different kinds of components, or it could be used to arrange components differently based on which handler is called.
+In this example, we will create a second component handler for Tree and then set Node2 and Node3 to use the second handler.

-We need todo the following.
+We need to do the following.
 1. Add the new component handler declaration in Tree presenter, AddTreeNodeHandlerNew.
 1. Add the new method in Tree presenter to handle the components.
 1. Create a new div tag to contain the nodes from the second handler.